towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   which is 50% gray.

-\* 'EnableDualPipeHDROutput' Enable EXPERIMENTAL high\-performance driver
-  for HDR display devices which are composites of two separate displays.
+\* 'EnableDualPipeHDROutput' Enable EXPERIMENTAL high-performance driver for HDR display devices which are composites of two separate displays.

-  EXPERIMENTAL proof\-of\-concept code with no real function yet\!
+  EXPERIMENTAL proof-of-concept code with no real function yet\!

-  This is meant for high\-precision luminance or color output.
+  This is meant for high-precision luminance or color output.
 It implies use of 32 bpc floating point framebuffers unless otherwise specified by other calls to PsychImaging\(\).